amansoni/sdmp/README.md

 Learning from delayed rewards.
 Diss.
 University of Cambridge, 1989.
 Link (http://www.cs.rhul.ac.uk/~chrisw/thesis.html)

-Implementation of the Particle Swarm Optimisation using restart (RPSO)
+Implementation of the Particle Swarm Optimisation using Restart (RPSO)
 * Clerc, Maurice, and James Kennedy.
 "The particle swarm-explosion, stability, and convergence in a multidimensional complex space."
 Evolutionary Computation, IEEE Transactions on 6.1 (2002): 58-73.

-Currently implemented in Java 8.